ufscwiki/Unfavorable-Semicircle-Wiki/docs/LOCK.md

 > Mike & Rich: Yeah thats basically a unipolar sine wave, a simpler name for it

+#### Red-shift

+Red-shifting is a concept in physics, especially important to the field of astronomy, when it comes to measuring the distance and speed of deep-space objects or radiation.
+The Oxford dictionary defines it as:

+> The displacement of spectral lines toward longer wavelengths (the red end of the spectrum) in radiation from distant galaxies and celestial objects.

+The DC offset here may have a similar effect.
+It has been observed that ♐LOCK's Hearthstone icon seems to be a copy of the original image's red channel (rather than the entire red-green-blue image).
+Since one of UFSC's themes is astrology (or astronomy), it is possible that this is a delberate technical-aesthetical choice.

 ## Significance

   - Along with [♐DELOCK](DELOCK "wikilink"), due to its name it has long